 A truth of seniority, across all genres, is group-wide effect.
 It’s leadership, it’s empathy, it’s improving the individuals and the group as a whole for the group’s common interest.
-It’s a positive improvement.
+It’s a positive improvement, it’s team-wide developer productivity and overall business-wide productivity improvement.
 But what does that mean for Developers and Software Engineers?

 I finished the book by Joseph Aoun a little while ago, and I’ve been sitting on my notes letting them stir.
 I think i have a fairly safe conclusion for its second half.
 That said, I would expect those with an understanding and empathetic relationship with their CS students and their families will have been at the cusp of some similar conclusions drawn by Aoun in Robot Proof in 2017.

 Today I’m posting updates (1/n) to the Light Stage open source project codebase.